Hydrogel Mechanical Testing

 Provides biaxial loading for thin or sheet like hydrogels where in plane anisotropy or membrane behaviour is important.

-MechanoCulture T6
+MechanoCulture TX

 Testing Methods for Hydrogel Mechanical Characterization